 George IV Bridge Area

-The Bridge was named after King George the IV.
 It starts at the Royal Mile Lawnmarket and continues to Bristo Place and Forrest Road.
 Also Chamber Street where the National Museum of Scotland is and on the Bridge stands the National Library of Scotland.

 George IV Bridge was built to give access to Edinburgh’s southside and spans the gap that joins the Lawnmarket on the Royal Mile with Chamber Street in the south.
 The foundation stone was laid in August 1827 and the bridge finally opened to all in 1836.
 There are only two points visible showing the height of George IV Bridge over the Cowgate and at Merchant Street.
 The Bridge was named after King George the IV after his visit to Edinburgh in 1822.
 The visible bridge over Merchant Street and a view of Greyfriars Graveyard view down Cowgate towards Holyrood Palace and Arthur Seat

 Melbourne Place was demolished in 1966 to enable the council to build an office block for their own use.
 The halls were first opened in 1852 however the the Royal Medical Society was founded in 1737 and gained the royal charter in 1778.
 This Plaque marks the site of the Hall of the Royal Medical Society from 1852 - 1965 where many Edinburgh medical men delivered their first dissertation.
 It was demolished by the city council to enable them to build an office block which has been changed into a hotel.

 The statue above the door shows in the centre Caledonia and to the left and right are the ploughboy and Highland reaper with his scythe.
 The scene below Caledonia is of a shepherd with a sheep at his feet a cow and horse standing on either side and a dog sitting.

 The inscription below: